Marula oil: Physical properties

 Marula oil has a clear, light yellow colour and a nutty aroma.
 It has a saponification value of approximately 188–199 and a specific gravity of 0.91–0.92 (at 15 °C).

 Traditional uses

-The Tsonga people of South Africa and Mozambique have used the oil as a moisturising body lotion for women and also as a massage oil for babies.
+The Tsonga people of South Africa and Mozambique have used the oil as a moisturising body lotion for women and as a massage oil for babies.
 In the past, Namibian women used marula oil rather than water to clean themselves.

-Marula oil is used in diets, especially for people of the Inhambane Province in Mozambique, Owamboland in north central Namibia, Northern KwaZulu-Natal in South Africa and the Zvishavane district of Zimbabwe.
-Furthermore, marula plays an important role in the diet of Bushmen and Bantus.
+Marula oil is used in diets, especially for people of the Inhambane Province in Mozambique, Owamboland in north central Namibia, Northern KwaZulu-Natal in South Africa, and the Zvishavane district of Zimbabwe.
+Marula has a diet role for bushmen and Bantus.
 The Venda use the oil from the kernels to preserve meat, which enables it to last up to a year.
 Marula oil is considered a delicacy by local people, and is added to many traditional and modern recipes.